fastoch/Nest-Full-Course/TUTO.md

 The getHello method returns `this.appService.getHello()`.
 This is because the getHello method is actually implemented in app.service.

-Now, if we visit http://localhost:3000, we will get a nice 'Hello World!'.
+Now, if we visit http://localhost:3000, we will get a nice 'Hello World!' message.

 In NestJS, the controller is responsible for defining:
 - the **routes**